 About Johnson Technology, Inc.

 From turbines and oilfield equipment, to aircraft engines and power plants, General Electric is plugged in to industrial equipment businesses that shape the modern world.
 The company produces aircraft engines, locomotives and other transportation equipment, generators and turbines, lighting, and oil and gas exploration and production equipment.
 GE also has a healthcare products business, which it plans to separate into a standalone company, and a financial services division, the size of which it is reducing (especially its energy and industrial finance business).
-More than a third of GE's sales comes from its US operations.
+More than 40% of GE's sales comes from its US operations.

-The Power segment (more than 20% of total revenue) generates energy for industrial, governmental, and other clients via oil, gas, coal, diesel, nuclear, and water technology.
+The Power segment (approximately 20% of total revenue) generates energy for industrial, governmental, and other clients via oil, gas, coal, diesel, nuclear, and water technology.
 The business also offers power system maintenance and upgrade services and power grid products.
 GE is reorganizing Power into two segments: Power and Gas Power.
 Power includes the company's steam power and power conversion operations and its nuclear joint ventures with Hitachi and Toshiba.
 Gas Power comprises gas life cycle activities and power services.

 Sales and Marketing